SHIELDING YOU

 A law enforcement officer could be many people beyond a local or state police officer.
 They could be a correctional or probation officer, a federal law enforcement officer, or someone working in law enforcement for the state’s Fish and Wildlife Conservation Commission or the Department of Environmental Protection.

-What is Self-Defense Under Florida Law?
+What Is Self-defense Under Florida Law?

 Florida statute states you’re justified in using or threatening to use force (but not deadly force) against someone: